 Engage the adults in your congregation with one of our many resources for adult study.
 These resources from CMP celebrate the human spirit, while remaining grounded in our wonderfully Reformed tradition.

-Being Reformed: Faith Seeking Understanding — is a series of biblically based mini-courses that provides adults with a foundational understanding of the Reformed faith.
+Being Reformed: Faith Seeking Understanding is a series of biblically based studies that provides adults with a foundational understanding of the Reformed faith.
 Each six-session study—written by well-known and respected scholars—features Scripture, a prayer, in-depth commentary, and questions for reflection.
-Each study addresses its subject from a Reformed theological perspective.
-Learn more.

 Based on the well-loved PC(USA) program of the same name, Engage curriculum inspires a journey of prayer and faith-sharing, equips members to live out and share their growing faith, and connects the church with its community.
 Each seven-session curriculum resource—Engage: Gospel, Engage: Discipleship, and Engage: Mission,—was developed in partnership with the Office of Evangelism, PC(USA), and Congregational Ministries Publishing.